GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Image Displayer

-I took the standard Image Preview node and updated it, now you can see the preview with additional details like Filename, File Size, Heigh, Width, Type of Image
+I took the standard Image Preview node and updated it, now you can see the preview with additional details like Filename, File Size, Height, Width, Type of Image etc

 ![image](https://github.com/GraftingRayman/ComfyUI_GraftingRayman/assets/156515434/5e01b1cc-2eba-48ba-86d4-74bee8f2e6d5)